Mgray881/ENG3/README.md

 ### Reflection
-this asignment was hard but once i asked my classmate she told me what to do and it got easier. i used goggle to look up "how to wire a button." and i used adafruit to get the code.
+This asignment was hard but once i asked my classmate she told me what to do and it got easier. i used goggle to look up "how to wire a button." and i used adafruit to get the code.

 ## Circuirphtthon Distance Sensor

 ### Description & Code
-this asignment was to measure the distance to an object using HC-SR04.
+This asignment was to measure the distance to an object using HC-SR04.
 ```python
 Code goes here